BGSU-LITS/sierra-actions/README.md

 <script src="https://example.edu/actions/button.js"></script>
 ```

-The Javascript file depends upon [jQuery](https://jquery.com/) being available, and must be loaded after jQuery is loaded.
-At BGSU, this Javascript is added to the `screens/botlogo.html` file for the Sierra WebPAC.
-Since it looks for particular information only available on detailed item records, it should be safe to include on other pages.
+At BGSU, this Javascript is added to the `screens/bib_display.html` file for the Sierra WebPAC.

 ### BGSU's Javascript as Example
 You may want to use your own application to handle applications instead of the version offered by this project.
 In that case, you may be interested in reviewing BGSU's copy of the Javascript file for adaption to your own system.
 It is online at: